ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 When quota is exceeded, servers usually do not serve the request replying instead with a 4xx HTTP status code (e.g. 429 or 403) or adopt more aggressive policies like dropping connections.

-Quotas may be enforced on different basis (e.g. per user, per IP, per geographic area, ..) and at different levels.
+Quotas may be enforced on different basis (e.g. per user, per IP, per geographic area, etc.) and at different levels.
 For example, an user may be allowed to issue:

 - 10 requests per second;
 - limited to 60 requests per minute;